 When Donald Trump signed the Executive Order Protecting the Nation From Foreign Terrorist Entry Into the United States in 2017, banning foreign travel into the U.S. from various nations, it included a provision saying waivers would be granted on a case-by-case basis.
 Either a consular officer or or a Customs and Border Protection (CBP) official could, it said, make this discretionary decision.
 But how does one actually qualify or apply for it?

 To be eligible for a waiver, the applicants must demonstrate all of the following:>

 With regard to the undue hardship criterion, a DOS letter of February 22, 2018 summarized that the applicant must "demonstrate to the satisfaction of the consular officer that an unusual situation exists that compels immediate travel," such that delaying issuance of the visa would defeat the very purpose of that travel.

 The same letter explained that for the requirement regarding the U.S. national interest, the applicant will need to show that “a U.S. person or entity would suffer hardship if the applicant could not travel” to the U.S until the travel ban is lifted.

 The public safety portion of the waiver requirement will depend more on what the U.S. government turns up in various crime databases.

-The order offered examples of who might qualify for a waiver, such as people with:
+The Executive Order also offered examples of who might qualify for a waiver, such as people with:

 It would be wise to get the help of an experienced immigration attorney for assessing your waiver case and preparing persuasive documentary evidence.